CMMC Phase One started November 10! Here's everything you need to know.

 The Problem: America is losing a silent war – the Cyber War

 This war doesn't particularly lend itself to advancing domestic political agendas, and it doesn’t make for good headlines.
 Most Americans are perfectly content to pretend it isn’t happening.
-The stereotypical head-in-the-sand approach works just fine on this issue for most people – until it’s too late.
+The stereotypical head-in-the-sand approach works just fine on this issue for most people, until it’s too late.
+The war we’re losing is a cyber war, and at stake are some of our most valuable assets, our country’s Intellectual Property.

 Every day, foreign adversaries launch malicious attacks against the very fabric of our business and information technology infrastructure.
-The goal is to obtain sensitive data regarding the very things that make America the world’s foremost superpower – the advanced technologies within our industrial and defense systems.
+The goal is to obtain sensitive data regarding the very things that make America the world’s foremost superpower: the advanced technologies within our industrial and defense systems.

 The Target: The U.S. Defense Industrial Base (DIB)